SHVleV9CYWkK/IoT-anomaly-detection/README.md

 IoT stands for Internet of Things which refers to a network of interconnected physical devices, vehicles, appliances, and other objects that are embedded with sensors, software, and connectivity, allowing them to collect and exchange data.
 These devices can communicate and interact with each other over the internet or other networks without requiring direct human intervention.
 The devices were enabled to collect, analyse, and share data to improve efficiency, productivity, and convenience in various aspects.

 This project aims for IoT Network Attack or Anomaly Detection.
-The attack or anomaly
+There were a few challenges that the team were facing during the project and need to be resolved.
+The limitation of IoT device performance indicates that the model which is built for attack or anomaly detection will be capable of running in limited device performance, as most detection models did not usually consider the side products.
+The other challenge was that the network attack and anomaly comes in different time period.
+With certain periods of time have higher attacks which means the time series model will be included and will be explained in later section.

 The team performed the model performance in Raspberry Pi inference, which can be reflected as an IoT device.
 The MLP model- a lightweight Multi-Layer Perceptron (MLP) network designed for handling various data-driven problems, was developed and the RNN model - a recurrent neural network with LSTM units, was developed to perform Attack or Anomaly Detection.

 The MLP model has a worse performance compared with the RNN model, as the recall is too small showing that the reflection of the positive sample - the attack or anomaly, is too ineffective, with the recall of 0.322927 leading to the F1 score of 0.47614.
 Whereas the RNN model applies a width multiplier producing an accuracy of 0.932798, with a recall of 0.639914, which is much higher than the MLP model.
 Quantization was applied during this project, and the team first converted data points from float into int in order to increase the performance efficiency, then converted those back into float, which will result in some accuracy loss from 0.932798 to 0.931945 but the efficiency of model performance was highly increased from 8mins 50 seconds into 3mins 25 seconds.

 ## Environment Requirements
 ### Training Environment